bluuuzs/veltrix-dma/README.md

 **Recent Changes:**

-- **Version 1.83:** Updated to latest game version (Fortnite-Release-37.20-CL-45679054-Windows)
 - **Vearsion 1.84:** Fixed ESP disappearing when loading into a match Fixed aimbot by addind 'Aimbot Speed X and Y' inside of aimbot, i am not sure how much this will affect aimbot.
 Didn't have time to test everything
-- **Vearsion 1.85: (Latest)** Updated to latest game version (Fortnite-Release-37.30-CL-45814998-Windows), Added a Custom Color Picker in Colors > Menu Customization, scroll down to the bottom of the dropdown
+- **Vearsion 1.85:** Updated to latest game version (Fortnite-Release-37.30-CL-45814998-Windows), Added a Custom Color Picker in Colors > Menu Customization, scroll down to the bottom of the dropdown
+- **Vearsion 1.86: (Latest)** Fixed Visible Check, Fixed Spectator ESP not working and the bug where it repeats usernames, Removed Self Health ESP Cause its pointless, Fixed Killscore and Level ESP, Removed some other unfinished/broken stuff that were not worth having
 ---

 # ⚠️ You need a DMA card and firmware to use this.